smashdevcode/nodepdx-demystifying-typescript-decorators/presentation.md

  * Why are they interesting?
  * How do they work?
   * Dispel the magic

+* Walkthrough the demo app
+ * Show the book titles that our app is tracking

 * Method decorators are the simpliest to implement
 * Property decorators require some extra work